CUBRID/cubrid-manual/en/admin/config.rst

     The values and the working methods are as follows.

     *    **both**: As the server process access to the client process by ECHO(7) port, it checks if the client process works well.
-The client process also do the same thing to the sever process(The default value).
+The client process also do the same thing to the server process(The default value).
     *    **server_only**: Only the server process checks whether the client process works well.
     *    **client_only**: Only the client process checks whether the server process works well.
     *    **none**: Both of the server and client processes do not check whether the other process works well.